Skip to main content

 • If they click and bounce right away → not a stream

-Clicks are not plays.
-Streams are earned through retention.
+Bottom line: clicks are not plays.
+Streams are earned through listener retention.

-When you work with platforms like PlaylistHub, we measure how many real users were sent to your song through our playlists or traffic channels.
-These are:
+When you work with platforms like PlaylistHub, we measure how many real users were sent to your track through our playlists or traffic channels, such as:

-• Meta ad traffic turned directly into your Spotify Song Link
+• Meta ad traffic driving directly to your Spotify link

 • Smart links or promotional tools

-The click count shows how many people arrived at your track via our campaigns.
+The click count simply shows how many people arrived at your track via our campaigns.

 • Saves and follower growth

-• Playlist placement types (active vs passive audiences)
+• Playlist types — active vs passive audiences

-• Long-term patterns — not just one campaign
+• Long-term patterns — not just one campaign’s results

-Organic campaigns are like opening doors.
-Not everyone walks through, but the right people will — especially with the right music and persistence.
+Think of organic campaigns as opening doors: not everyone will walk through, but the right listeners will — especially with good music and consistent promotion.

 📈 How We Calculate Streams from Clicks

-When you run a campaign through PlaylistHub, your stream count includes:
+When you run a campaign through PlaylistHub, your stream count includes two main parts:

-These are users who click on your song via:
+These are streams from users who clicked on your track via:

 • Smart links